A Survey on Deep Learning Techniques for Action Anticipation: Methods

 Leveraging the inherent temporal dynamics of videos as a learning signal, some methods build self-supervised frameworks to train the anticipation models (Section~\ref{sec:learning_signal}).
 Early methods anticipate future actions based on the representation of a single past frame, ignoring all temporal dynamics.
 To accurately predict the actions in the future, the evolution of the past actions should be analyzed and summarized.
 Consequently, recent approaches use various architectures to encode the long-term history, including recurrent and transformer-based models (Section~\ref{sec:history}).
 Some methods attempt to derive and utilize additional modalities\footnote{We refer to both different sensory data (e.g., RGB and audio) and different feature representations (e.g., RGB and optical flow) as \textit{modalities} for the sake of emphasizing the difference in data representations.} to improve the anticipative performance, such as presence of objects in the scene, object bounding boxes, and optical flow, as they may complement the raw RGB video frames.
 In addition to the data acquired from the input video, other information sources, e.g., personalization, the topology of the action sequences, or the underlying intention, may also contribute to improved future prediction (Section~\ref{sec:narrow}).
 As the vast majority of action anticipation models are deterministic, they do not deal with the uncertainty of the future.
 To address this issue, several authors proposed modeling uncertainty for future prediction (Section~\ref{sec:uncertainty}).
 Most action anticipation methods in the literature operate on the representation-level, i.e., future video representations are first anticipated and then categorized to actions, as illustrated in the upper part of Fig.~\ref{fig:problem_statement}.
 In contrast, some methods predict future actions directly based on the observed action sequences (Section~\ref{sec:concept}), which may provide a clean analysis of action dependencies and better explainability.

 Table~\ref{tab:summary_models} shows an overview of the most relevant methods, ordered in chronological order.
-We characterize these approaches by their neural network architecture, datasets used for training and testing, and technical details, including modalities fed into the individual model, the fusion strategy (if any), incorporation of external knowledge, the abstraction level on which a prediction is made, and whether the model is addressing the long-term or short-term anticipation tasks introduced in Section~\ref{sec:problem_statement}.
-Although most short-term methods can perform long-term anticipation by iteratively applying the prediction module, we characterize each method based on the experiments performed in the original work only.
-Moreover, we provide the information whether the model was trained end-to-end, or if it relied on pre-extracted features.
-Learning from features allows to save computational resources during training.
-On the other hand, the ability to learn or fine-tune a task-speciﬁc representation end-to-end may be beneficial depending on the specific task.
-Furthermore, pre-extracted features are not available in a real-life streaming scenario, so models trained from features should also consider the impact of feature extraction at application time.
+We characterize these approaches by their architecture, datasets used, and technical details, including modalities fed into the individual model, the fusion strategy (if any), incorporation of external knowledge, the abstraction level on which a prediction is made, anticipation horizon, and whether training is end-to-end or feature-based.
 Note that the taxonomy is not mutually exclusive, as some methods can be classified into several categories since they address multiple goals.
 For instance, \cite{abufarhaUncertaintyAwareAnticipationActivities2019,mehrasaVariationalAutoEncoderModel2019} address both action-level prediction and prediction uncertainty.
 We specify the category of these models according to their main contribution.